 Books for Winter Reading Brandon Sun, January 7, 2013: These books from the past few years have led me to a better understanding of the world.
 Perhaps some of these books – or these themes – will pique your interest for some deep winter reading.

 This Book is Overdue!
-(A Review) December 20, 2012: This book about librarians not only is much more interesting than it sounds, but also has something to say to all of us struggling with the weight of the information age.
+(A Review) Live Well, Do Good, December 20, 2012: This book about librarians not only is much more interesting than it sounds, but also has something to say to all of us struggling with the weight of the information age.
 “Who can we trust?” the author asks.
 “In a world where information itself is a free-for-all, with traditional news sources going bankrupt and publishers in trouble, we need librarians more than ever.”

 in American Culture Obituary Guide, November 30, 2012: